Geal/rust_on_mobile/README.md

 * export some symbols with libc (for iOS)
 * use rusty-cheddar to generate the headers, or write them manually

+## iOS with CocoaPods

+* use the command `pod lib create InRustWeTrustKit` to create the pod with an example app
+* remove the `.git` folder in the pod
+* move the podspec file at the root of the project

 # Questions